 Transurethral Resection of Bladder Tumour (TURBT)

-- excess bleeding.
+- bloody urine.
 Even after the catheter is removed, bloody urine can be expected to last up to 2 weeks.

 - perforation of the bladder during resection.
 If this happens, urine can leak out of the bladder.
-If the perforation communicates with the abdomen cavity, emergency surgery to repair the bladder is needed.
+If the perforation communicates with the abdomen cavity, emergency surgery is needed to repair the hole in the bladder

 - no blood transfusion ( < 3% chance )

 - no bladder perforation ( 1% risk )